hmjeon/genPDB/README.md

-# AMG
+# DNA-GEN-PDB
-Atomic model generator
+PDB generator from the cndo file format